sdothum/dotfiles/cirrus/wm/man/sirocco.1.md

 	Focus the closest window in a direction, relative to the currently focused window.
 Does nothing if there is no window focused.

+* `window layer` <normal|above|overlay> [<winid>]:
+	Set the managed client's persistent stacking tier without focusing it.
+	Overlay stays above Above, and Above stays above Normal, including during focus, raises, configure requests, and group changes.
+Within each tier, existing relative stacking order is retained where possible.
+Normal restores ordinary stacking.
+The target defaults to the focused managed window.
+	Hidden clients retain their tier until destroyed or unmanaged; state is not cached by XID.
+Above is exposed as `_NET_WM_STATE_ABOVE`; Overlay is an internal tier.
+Every explicit IPC assignment overrides automatic EWMH defaults for the lifetime of that managed client, including across remap.
+	Without an explicit assignment, either `_NET_WM_STATE_ABOVE` or `_NET_WM_WINDOW_TYPE_DOCK` selects above; neither selects normal.
+Property changes and EWMH ABOVE requests update automatic tiers.
+Unmanaged docks and ABOVE windows also participate in stacking while retaining their existing exclusion from ordinary focus/group handling.
+Title-case names remain accepted.
+Invalid layers,
+	unknown/unmanaged XIDs, or failure to apply the state return nonzero.

 * `window hide` [<winid>]:
 	Hide (unmap) the selected window.
 The <winid> can be found using pfw(1) or lsw(1) from [wmutils](https://github.com/wmutils/core/).